Art

 Sixth Form

-Students will be expected to have achieved a good pass grade (4 or above) in GCSE Art.
+To enrol on the Art, Craft and Design A-Level course, students are expected to have achieved a good pass (grade 4 or above) in GCSE Art.